Margaret Goodell: Research and career

-She has uncovered how the enzyme de novo DNA methyltransferase, DNMT3A — one of the most important tumor suppressors in the blood — contributes to stem cell self-renewal and differentiation in aging, inflammation, and cancer.
+She also uncovered how the enzyme de novo DNA methyltransferase, DNMT3A — one of the most important tumor suppressors in the blood — contributes to stem cell self-renewal and differentiation in aging, inflammation, and cancer.
 The ablation of DNMT3A leads to an increase in HSC self-renewal and a decrease in differentiation.
 DNMT3A mutations contribute heavily to leukemia development and clonal hematopoiesis, and have come to be understood as the most important tumor suppressor in the hematopoietic system.

 These interests led her to a suite of novel CRISPR-mediated techniques to investigate the relationship between DNA methylation and gene expression.
 The Goodell lab investigates the role of DNMT3A in normal and malignant hematopoiesis, and has discovered a new genome feature termed “methylation canyons.”

 More than 400 of her peer-reviewed primary research papers have been published in journals including Nature and Blood.
 She was an associate editor of Blood from 2013 to 2020.
 Since 2007, she has been a reviewer and served on the editorial board of Cell Stem Cell, and joined the editorial board of Cancer Cell in 2020.
 In 2024, she published an opinion piece in The Globe and Mail on early cancer detection.

 Her current research is focused on the mechanisms that regulate HSCs, and how those regulatory mechanisms go awry in hematologic malignancies.
 The Goodell Laboratory, which has about 15 students and post-doctoral fellows, studies the effects of stresses, including infection, toxicity, and age, on the behavior of HSCs.
 The lab also looks at stem cell growth control, as well as the regulation of self-renewal and activation.
+Her work has been cited nearly 50,000 times.